d2si/sovereign-keys/README.md

     -rw-rw-r-- 1 ec2-user ec2-user 103 Aug 10 15:44 wrap_secret2.sig
     TEST SUCCEED
     ```
-    Note: Don't pay to much attention to the file sizes of the .sig files, they can vary slightly.
+    Note: Don't pay too much attention to the file sizes of the .sig files, they can vary slightly.
 As long as **TEST SUCCEED** is displayed, the test passed.

+The script is fairly well commented if you wish to understand how the tests are performed.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Install the Sovereign Keys agent

-For conveniance, the EC2 instance `ec2-sovereign-keys-test-customer-test-instance` has an installation script that retrieve the rpm package and install it for you.
+For convenience, the EC2 instance `ec2-sovereign-keys-test-customer-test-instance` has an installation script that retrieves the rpm package and installs it for you.
 It is located in the HOME directory of `ec2-user`:

 ```sh
 #############################################